gcon-git/Customize_Terminal_On_Mac/README.md

 3. YouTube Video - Customizing Your Terminal: Adding Color and Information to Your Prompt, https://www.youtube.com/watch?v=LXgXV7YmSiU, by Corey Schafer

 4. Book - Chapter 13 - Customizing The Prompt, *The Linux Command Line:  A Complete Introduction* by William E. Shotts, Jr.

+## 5. ## DISCLAIMER

+I am NOT a computer expert.
+I AM exploring & learning more about my computer and it's capabilities and features.
+The following steps are those I obtained or derived from reading and/or watching the references indicated in the README.md file of this repository.
+I have tried to capture the steps that I took in customizing my own terminal shell prompt.
+I present these steps as an effort to share what I've learned with others and provide a concise walk through to help save time and for future use.

+If YOU choose to follow these steps to customize your terminal shell prompt and/or alter your `.bash_profile` or any other files on your computer, you do so at your own risk.
+I do not accept any responsibility for changes you make or actions you take involving your own computer.